jonathanirvings/apio-2021/roads/statement/index.md

 These junctions are connected by $N - 1$ bidirectional roads, numbered from $0$ to $N - 2$, such that there is a unique path between any pair of junctions through the roads.
 Road $i$ ($0 \le i \le N - 2$) connects junction $U[i]$ and $V[i]$.

-To raise environmental awareness, Pak Dengklek, as the major of Surabaya, plans to hold a Car Free Day.
+To raise environmental awareness, Pak Dengklek, as the mayor of Surabaya, plans to hold a Car Free Day.
-To encourage the event, Pak Dengklek will choose a non-negative integer $k$, then close some of the roads such that each junction is directly connected to **at most** $k$ roads that are not closed.
+To encourage the event, Pak Dengklek will organize road closures.
+Pak Dengklek will first choose a non-negative integer $k$, then close some of the roads such that each junction is directly connected to **at most** $k$ roads that are not closed.
-The cost to close the road $i$ is $W[i]$.
+The cost to close road $i$ is $W[i]$.

-Help Pak Dengklek to find the minimum total cost to close the roads for each non-negative integer $k$ ($0 \le k \le N - 1$) that Pak Dengklek chose.
+Help Pak Dengklek to find the minimum total cost to close the roads for each possible non-negative integer $k$ ($0 \le k \le N - 1$).

 ## Implementation Details